 The WSA Sixth Amendment also provides the Company a limited waiver with rights to contract with another wafer foundry with respect to certain products in the 14nm and 7nm technology nodes and gives the Company greater flexibility in sourcing foundry services across its product portfolio.
-In consideration for these rights, the Company agreed to pay GF \$100 million in installments starting in the fourth quarter of 2016 through the third quarter of 2017.
+In consideration for these rights, the Company agreed to pay GF \$100 million, to be paid in a series of installments starting in the fourth quarter of 2016 through the third quarter of 2017.
 As of December 30, 2017, the Company had paid GF \$100 million in aggregate.
 Starting in 2017 and continuing through 2020, the Company also agreed to make quarterly payments to GF based on the volume of certain wafers purchased from another wafer foundry.

 Further, for each calendar year during the term of the WSA Sixth Amendment, the Company and GF agreed to annual wafer purchase targets that increase from 2016 through 2020.
 If the Company does not meet the annual wafer purchase target for any calendar year, the Company will be required to pay to GF a portion of the difference between the Company's actual wafer purchases and the wafer purchase target for that year.
 The annual targets were established based on the Company's business and market expectations and took into account the limited waiver it received for certain products.
-As of June 30, 2018, the Company expects to meet its 2018 wafer purchase target.
+In 2016 and 2017, the Company met its wafer purchase targets.
+As of September 29, 2018, the Company expects to meet its 2018 wafer purchase target.